atzberg/mlmod/README.md

 **Python/Jupyter Notebooks for Modeling and Simulations**

 MLMOD now easily can be set up using Python or Jupyter Notebooks.
-See the documentation page and tutorial video for details, @@@
+See the documentation page and examples for details.

 ---
 Please cite the paper below when referencing this package: